 Belem Tower

-It’s located directly on the Tagus River.
-This beautiful tower was built in 1515 to defend Lisbon from invaders coming in along the Tagus River.
+This stunning tower sits right on the Tagus River.
+The tower was constructed in 1515 in order to help defend Lisbon from intruders looking to invade via the Tagus River.

 Monument of Discoveries (Padrão dos Descobrimentos)

-If you really want to see the views of the Tagus, you can return and take the elevator directly after your stop at our next Lisbon attraction.
+If you truly desire a breathtaking view of Tagus, you could return to grab the elevator directly after visiting our next Lisbon attraction.

 Jerónimos Monastery